WORLD-WIDE "DX" COMMUNICATIONS VIA AMATEUR RADIO (1st TRUE INTERNET)

 3. Mid 1990s only mobile station in the world listed on CQ Magazine DX Honor Roll at 328 confirmed.
 (N4KEL/M).
 All QSL cards examined and verified.
 (CQ Magazine was chosen because QST Magazine does not recognize a "mobile" endorsement).

 4. Radio Club Of Moscow Oblast Awards for both SSB and CW, having worked and confirmed at least 150 USSR Oblasts as " / M " in each mode.
 Sy actually worked and confirmed 283 out of a total 286 original USSR 'oblasts', but the highest endorsement is 150, without having all of them (Basic award requires 100 oblasts).
 All QSL's were examined, certified, accepted by the Moscow Radio Club as N4KEL/MOBILE, and all with appropriate state-side validation (CQ Magazine, Boeing "Bears" Radio Club).
-Most likely, this is the only mobile station in the world known to have achieved and received these (2) difficult awards, especially with a bonafide " /Mobile" endorsement.
+Most likely, this is the only mobile station in the world known to have achieved and received these (2) difficult awards, extraordinarily so, taking into account that a bonafide " /Mobile" endorsemen is certified with the awards, as well.

 DESIGN, CONSTRUCTION, & INSTALLATION DETAILS OF W7VU / 'SYMOBILE'